xgfone/appconfig/README.md

 `id` is the identifier of the callback, which should be unique under `/{dc}/{env}/{app}/{key}`.
 The limit is the same as `dc`, `env`, `app` or `key`.

 Notice: Body is the callback value.
-The current version only supports the HTTP URL by `POST`.
+The current version only supports the HTTP URL by `POST`, that's, the callback should be a HTTP URL that supports the request method `POST`.

 When invoking the callback by HTTP POST, The body is the changed new value.
 If you have many callbacks and want to distinguish them, you need to add `key` or `id` to the URL.

 #### Response
 None.